RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 In sum, our precedents have held that speech which either appropriates the economic value of a performance or persona or seeks to capitalize off a celebrity's image in commercial advertisements is unprotected by the First Amendment against a California right-of-publicity claim.

 Such lines of cases are not applicable here.
-First, The Hurt Locker is not speech proposing a commercial transaction.
+First, *The Hurt Locker* is not speech proposing a commercial transaction.
 Accordingly, our precedents relying on the lesser protection afforded to commercial speech are inapposite.
-Second, and critically, unlike the plaintiffs in Zacchini, Hilton, and Keller, Sarver did not “make the investment required to produce a performance of interest to the public,” [Zacchini][zachini], or invest time and money to build up economic value in a marketable performance or identity.
+Second, and critically, unlike the plaintiffs in *Zacchini, Hilton*, and *Keller*, Sarver did not “make the investment required to produce a performance of interest to the public,” [Zacchini][zachini], or invest time and money to build up economic value in a marketable performance or identity.
 Cf. *Keller.* Rather, Sarver is a private person